Hallucinated Neural Radiance Fields in the Wild: Method

 \section{Method}

-Given a photo collection of a scene with varying appearances and transient occluders, the goal of our method is to reconstruct the scene that can be hallucinated from a new shot while handling the occlusion.
+Given a photo collection of a scene with varying appearances and transient occluders, we aim to reconstruct the scene that can be hallucinated from a new shot while handling the occlusion.
 That's to say that we can modify the appearance of the whole 3D scene according to a new view captured at a different photometric condition.
-Taking a photo in the wild as input, we reconstruct an appearance-independent NeRF modulated by an appearance embedding encoded by a convolutional neural network in Sec.~\ref{sec:apperance}.
+More specifically, taking a photo in the wild as input, we reconstruct an appearance-independent NeRF modulated by an appearance embedding encoded by a convolutional neural network in Sec.~\ref{sec:apperance}.
 To address the transient occluders in the photo, we propose an occlusion handling module to separate the static scene automatically in Sec.~\ref{sec:occlusion}.
 Fig.~\ref{fig:architecture} illustrates the overview of the proposed architecture.
 Next, we subsequently elaborate on each module.